joshbegley/nyt-latest/previous.md

 `Chris Waugh and George Caulkin consider the key talking points as Eddie Howe's team cruise to a third straight win in Europe`\
 https://nytimes.com/athletic/6777466/2025/11/05/newcastle-champions-league-dan-burn-header/

-**The Briefing: Man City 4 Dortmund 1 - Next record for Haaland?
+**The Briefing: Man City 4 Dortmund 1 – Next record for Haaland?
 How did Savinho change perceptions?**\
-`Pep Guardiola's side moved onto 10 points from four Champions League games with victory at the Etihad.`\
+`Pep Guardiola's side moved onto 10 points from four Champions League games with victory at the Etihad`\
 https://nytimes.com/athletic/6777465/2025/11/05/manchester-city-haaland-foden-champions-league/

 **'I went home as mad as any other fan': GM Brandon Beane explains Bills' lack of trades**\